runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 Of course, in practice, very few formal languages outside the domain of natural language processing are ambiguous.
 The main reason for this is that parsing unambiguous languages is asymptotically faster than parsing ambiguous languages.
-Programming language designers instead prefer to use a notion of operator precedence and associativity to make expression grammars unambiguous by automatically choosing certain parses over other parses in cases where the grammar would otherwise be ambiguous.
+Programming language designers instead usually use the notions of operator precedence and associativity to make expression grammars unambiguous.
+These mechanisms work by instructing the parser to reject certain ASTs in favor of others in case of ambiguities; often it is possible to remove *all* ambiguities in a grammar with these techniques.

 While it is sometimes possible to explicitly rewrite the grammar to remove these parses, because K's grammar specification and AST generation are